Why Laughter In Marriage Is Important

 After I got the dead rat out, we both started laughing…again.

 We made a deal to look at the cat’s mouth from now on before she comes in.
 I’m so glad we both chose laughter in marriage instead of screaming at each other.

 Related: When You Are the Hot Mess Mom

 Laughter In Marriage Is Better

-After 24 years together, I have decided laughter in marriage is so much better than fighting about something that could not be controlled.
-I have learned that my husband can’t control everything. and it is ridiculous to think he can.
-Things just happen.
+After 25 years together, I have decided laughter in marriage is so much better than fighting about something that could not be controlled.
+I have learned my husband can’t control everything. and it is ridiculous to think he can.